EDHE 105 & 305

 EDHE 105, one of the current academic components of the First-Year Experience Program at Ole Miss, was originally introduced in 1963 as Effective Study, which was a 2 hour course.
 Due to its growing popularity and success, since the fall of 2009, EDHE 105 has been offered as a letter-graded, 3-hour credit course offered to all entering freshmen on the main Ole Miss campus in the fall semester only.
 EDHE 105 is an elective course for the majority of its freshman enrollees; however there are some University programs that require their students to enroll in specialized cohorts of this course, including the LuckyDay Scholars, the Provost Scholars, the FastTrack Program and the Ole Miss Opportunity Program.

 Although still primarily an elective course, enrollment in EDHE 105 has grown dramatically over the last few years.
 In the fall of 2009, there were 543 freshmen enrolled in 29 sections of EDHE 105, which represented 20% of the freshman class for that semester.
 In the fall of 2010, the enrollment swelled to 951 students in 44 sections, representing 34 % of our freshman class.
 For the fall of 2011, there were 60 sections of EDHE 105 enrolling approximately 1,500 entering freshman students.
-In the fall of 2013, 90 sections of the course will be offered, enrolling more than 2,300 freshman and representing about 70% of that class.
+As of fall of 2017, 134 sections of the course are offered, enrolling 2776 freshman and representing 75% of the class.
 Our freshman students who enroll in and successfully complete the EDHE 105 course excel academically at higher levels in their first semester than those freshmen who do not take this course.
 Furthermore, EDHE 105 freshmen historically have a higher retention rate and are more likely to successfully return to school for their second and ensuing semesters.